ouspg/CyberSecurityTesting101/2.PasswordSecurity/hashcat.md

 There are many other options for other cryptographic functions.

 Option `-a` specifies the attack type `hashcat` runs trying to figure out the hash.
-We will only be using –a 3 which means brute force attack, where `hashcat` just tries to hash different inputs to figure out the hash.
+We will be using `–a 3` as an example, which means brute force attack, where `hashcat` just tries to hash different inputs to figure out the hash.
 Other attack options include using common password wordlist.

-Example result for `ef775988943825d2871e1cfa75473ec0`:
+Example result for command `hashcat -m0 -a3 ef775988943825d2871e1cfa75473ec0`:
 ```sh
 ef775988943825d2871e1cfa75473ec0:99999999